[Mr Laurence Robertson in the Chair]

 To conclude, we should have a comprehensive review of banking culture and a permanent commercial financial dispute resolution platform.
 The Government need to take action now so that this can never happen again.

 I, too, thank the hon.
-Member for Hazel Grove (Mr Wragg) on securing today’s debate.
+Member for Hazel Grove (Mr Wragg) for securing today’s debate.
 Colleagues will know that he and I are constituency neighbours.
 The powerful case study that he gave on behalf of his constituent could quite easily have been on behalf of one of mine.
 I first became aware of the scale of the issues through constituency examples.
 Every Member who has spoken in today’s debate has presented those testimonies extremely well.
 I also thank the all-party parliamentary group on fair business banking and finance, especially for the efforts of its chair, the hon.
 Member for Thirsk and Malton (Kevin Hollinrake), who gave an authoritative and powerful account of some of the problems that have come to the group’s attention.

 Many of us have participated in similar debates before, but as we mark the 10th anniversary of the financial crisis it is a good time to consider the relationship between businesses and their banks.
 All of us in the Chamber, even though we have come today with powerful case studies of inappropriate behaviour, want to see a strong relationship between businesses and banks.
 Having a good relationship between banks and businesses is critical to our economic growth, prosperity, employment and much more.